 Searching in General [clear]

-Are construction contractors required to be licensed in Idaho?
+Are contractors required to be licensed in Idaho?

-In 2005, the Idaho Legislature passed the Idaho Contractor Registration Act, which requires construction contractors to be registered.
+In 2005, the Idaho Legislature passed the Idaho Contractor Registration Act, which requires contractors, remodelers and any business that charges $2,000 or more to a customer for work that improves, changes or demolishes property to be registered.
 The Act requires registration, not licensure.
 Registration is with the Idaho Division of Occupational and Professional Licenses.
-Anyone business that improves, changes, modifys or demolishes real property needs to register.
+Any business that improves, changes, modifys or demolishes real property needs to register.

 Where can I get money for my business?